This box contains instructions on how to use the website to the right.

 This database is a key resource for anyone studying library and information science.
 It includes articles and book reviews from over 400 journals, as well as book chapters, library school theses, and conference proceedings.

-We will be looking for information on how college students use e-books and their attitudes towards them.
+We will be looking for information on how college students use e-book readers and their attitudes towards them.

 How relevant are these results to our original topic of college students and e-books?